 Site Ref.
-Name Size, ha Comment / Update Estimated Availability, years longer required.
+Name Size, ha Comment / Update Estimated Availability, years Ionger required.
 Constraints: Trees on sites Watercourse passes along eastern edge of all three sites (to be retained as ecological mitigation).
-B1/B2/B8 E1.12 Clywedog Road South (iii) 6.50 First Investments own Owner has aspirations for a development of light industrial units here, reflecting current demand patterns Any proposal would include an ecological management plan Constraints: Irregular, linear shape Residential buffer zone would also provide ecological mitigation.
+B1/B2/B8 E1.12 Clywedog Road South (iii) 6.50 First Investments own Owner has aspirations for a development of light industrial units here, reflecting current demand patterns Any proposal would include an ecological management plan Constraints: • Irregular, linear shape • Residential buffer zone would also provide ecological mitigation.
 Size reflects the minimum developable area when a buffer to the adjoining residential area (Pentre Maelor) is applied.
 Actual developable area likely to be larger B1/B2 1-3 Not Serviced E1.13 Coed Aben Road 0.17 (2.6ha originally, 2.43ha developed) First Investments own Marketed as a design and build opportunity, capable of providing a unit of 929 sqm or more.
 Previous application (App.
 Ref.
 P/2013/0810) for the erection of 627 sqm industrial unit, by First Investments, was withdrawn.
 Constraints: • Trees onsite.
 B1/B2/B8 1-3 Not Serviced E1.14 Dunster Road, 0.80 (1.5ha originally, 0.6 ha developed) Lloyds Animal Foods Western Own Full planning permission (App.
 Ref.
 P/2012/0204) for a biomass gasification CHP plant on 0.22 ha of land in the south of the site.
 CHP plant not started yet Land in the north also partly in use as parking for Lloyds Animal Foods and will generally be held to meet the expansion needs of this company only.
 3-5 Not serviced

 Site Ref.
-Name Size, ha Comment / Update Estimated Availability, years

-Constraints:

-Land in the north of the site may be undevelopable due to ecological constraints.

-B8

-E1.15 Former Tetra 2.90 Mainetti own 5+

-Pak Mainetti seeking to dispose of this site Not Serviced

-Mainetti and the Council have so far received four (confidential) enquiries for this land

-Constraints:

-Trees onsite

-Various footpaths cross the site

-Contains Greater Crested Newt ponds which are likely to inhibit development.

-Council Ecologists would wish to see this land retained as an ecological mitigation site

-B1/B2/B8

-E1.17 Redwither (ii) 0.90 Isringhausen own 1-3

-Could be linked to Site 19 via a strip of undeveloped land along the Bridge Road North frontage Not Serviced

-Isringhausen seeking to dispose of this site and Site 19

-Interest from Proserve Industrial Limited

-Constraints:

-Trees onsite

-Footpaths cross the site.

-B1/B2/B8

-E1.19 Redwither (iv) 0.90 Isringhausen own 1-3

-Could be linked to Site 17 via a strip of undeveloped land along the Bridge Road North frontage Not Serviced

-Isringhausen seeking to dispose of this site and Site 17

-Interest from R. C. Motors for land here.
+Name Size, ha Comment / Update Estimated Availability, years Constraints: E1.15 Former Tetra Pak 2.90 Mainetti own Mainetti seeking to dispose of this site Mainetti and the Council have so far received four (confidential) enquiries for this land Constraints: Trees onsite Various footpaths cross the site Contains Greater Crested Newt ponds which are likely to inhibit development.
+Council Ecologists would wish to see this land retained as an ecological mitigation site B1/B2/B8 5+ Not Serviced E1.17 Redwither (ii) 0.90 Isringhausen own Could be linked to Site 19 via a strip of undeveloped land along the Bridge Road North frontage Isringhausen seeking to dispose of this site and Site 19 Interest from Proserve Industrial Limited Constraints: • Trees onsite • Footpaths cross the site.
+B1/B2/B8 1-3 Not Serviced E1.19 Redwither (iv) 0.90 Isringhausen own Could be linked to Site 17 via a strip of undeveloped land along the Bridge Road North frontage Isringhausen seeking to dispose of this site and Site 17 Interest from R. C. Motors for land here.
 Negotiations underway for the sale of 0.8 ha.

-Constraints:

-Trees onsite

-Includes semi improved grassland.
+Constraints: Trees onsite Includes semi improved grassland.
+1-3 Not Serviced